bclarkson-code/Tricycle/README.md

 as a probability distribution over all tokens where larger numbers mean that the model thinks a token is more likely to come next and smaller numbers mean that the model thinks a token is less likely to come next.

+## Building a dataset
+Now we've built a model, the next stage is to build a dataset.
+Because we are building a language model, we'll start with a bunch of text data.

+### Data Collection
+For training GPT-2 we need a massive amount of text data.
+The way this is primarily collected is with a web-scraper that explores the public internet and stores the content of pages that it visits.
+This data is often combined with data from other sources (e.g every book and academic paper ever written).

+Unfortunately, a lot of this data is bad.
+As I am sure the reader is well aware, there is a lot of content on the internet that you probably don't want in your model.
+This includes NSFW content, but also includes things like long strings of random data or multiple copies of the same text.
+To fix this, datasets are almost always passed through a variety of different filters.

+The stated goal of this project was to built a language model completely from scratch.
+Maybe this means that I should have built and cleaned a dataset myself but, in interest of time, I've decided that it isn't cheating to use a dataset built by someone else.

+As far as I can tell, the best dataset of web data for our model is [FineWeb](https://arxiv.org/abs/2406.17557).
+It has a 10B token version, which is around the right size that we'll need, and its authors claim that their filtering produces models that work well.

+The exact blend of text data, data from other sources and filtering has a big impact on performance which means that it is a closely guarded secret by the big AI companies.
+The only way I can think of to build a dataset that produces great models is to train several models with different blends of data and investigate the properties of the resulting models.
+Because this is an extremely expensive process, the only people that are able to do these experiments are the big AI labs and they understandably keep the results secret.

+Because nobody has let me borrow a datacenter to perform these experiments, I'm keeping things simple with a purely web-data dataset.

+### Tokenising

 ## What's Next?